circleci/circleci-docs/jekyll/_cci2/remote-docker.md

           docker push circleci/cci-demo-docker:$TAG
 ```

-To give a little perspective what is happening during execution of this build:
+Let’s break down what’s happening during this build’s execution:

- * all commands are executed in your [main container]({{ site.baseurl }}/2.0/glossary#main-container)
+- All commands are executed in the [main container][main-container].
- * once `setup_docker_engine` is called new remote environment is created and your main container is configured to use it
+- Once `setup_docker_engine` is called, a new remote environment is created, and your main container is configured to use it.
- * all docker-related commands are executed in your main container too, but building/pushing images and running containers is happening in remote docker engine
+- All docker-related commands are executed in your main container, too, but building/pushing images and running containers happens in the remote Docker Engine.
- * we are using [project environment variables](TBD) to store credentials for Docker Hub
+- We use project environment variables to store credentials for Docker Hub.

 ## Separation of environments